RECKON YOURSELF TO BE DEAD

 20 For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ,

 21 who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.

 In the meantime, the Holy Spirit quickens, strengthens and sustains our mortal body until the day of its full redemption (Rom.
 8:11).

-But, how do you handle temptations to sin that come through your unrenewed mind and mortal body?
+But how do you handle temptations to sin that comes through your unrenewed mind and mortal body?

 By reckoning yourself to be dead indeed to sin, but alive to God in Christ Jesus!

 You don’t need to die daily to experience and enjoy victory over sin, the flesh and the world.
 All that you need to do is to reckon yourself to be dead to sin, deny yourself, and yield yourself to God’s Spirit.